Intellectual Property Policy

 Faculty members regularly create certain types of traditional scholarly works.
 Traditional scholarly works and all the intellectual property rights associated therewith, remain with the creator(s) even when their creation involved substantial use of College resources.

-The terms of any financial or use sharing arrangement between the College and a faculty member will be negotiated under the procedures set out in Section IV.
+The terms of any financial or use sharing arrangement between the University and a faculty member will be negotiated under the procedures set out in Section IV.
 In the case of commercially developed products, the shares will depend, for example, on the development costs and who has undertaken the investment.
 As a point of reference, many colleges and universities have an arrangement to share income at a proportion of 50-70% to the institution and 50-30% to the faculty member.

-When IP other than scholarly articles and books is created by a non-faculty staff member working directly with a faculty member, the College will have an interest in the IP.
-For example, when an IT staff member develops software in collaboration with or at the request of a faculty member, the College will own that software to the extent it is written by the staff member.
+When IP other than scholarly articles and books is created by a non-faculty staff member working directly with a faculty member, the University will have an interest in the IP.
+For example, when an IT staff member develops software in collaboration with or at the request of a faculty member, the University will own that software to the extent it is written by the staff member.
 The faculty member will have an interest in the IP to the extent he or she was also involved in writing the software.
 In all cases, faculty and staff members are expected to acknowledge assistance or co-authorship when appropriate.

-Where there is a contractual arrangement between two employees or between a staff member and the College, which is not a part of the staff member’s regular duties, the contract shall determine the IP ownership.
+Where there is a contractual arrangement between two employees or between a staff member and the University, which is not a part of the staff member’s regular duties, the contract shall determine the IP ownership.

 Literary, scholarly and artistic works created by students – for example, essays, papers, works of art, poems, and short stories – will be owned by the students who create them.
-The College has no identity or functional interest in other classroom, laboratory, and academic materials generated by students in the instructional process, provided that they are not used for commercial purposes.
-Commercial use of such materials (for instance, selling a transcript of a lecture) would likely involve a College identity interest and the IP of a faculty member, and would require approval by the College and the faculty member).
+The University has no identity or functional interest in other classroom, laboratory, and academic materials generated by students in the instructional process, provided that they are not used for commercial purposes.
+Commercial use of such materials (for instance, selling a transcript of a lecture) would likely involve a College identity interest and the IP of a faculty member, and would require approval by the University and the faculty member).

 Use of any student-owned or produced material requires the student’s written permission.
 (Appendix X, to be developed.)